Royal Italian Army: Military Justice in the Royal Italian Army

 In the Italian Royal Army, military justice was applied on the based on the 1870 Military Penal Code regulations.
 This regulation structure was very similar to the 1859 version which was inspired by the Royal Sardinian Army penal code of 1840 which preceded the Albertine Statute of 1848.
 These regulations and factors were determined to be inadequate in the face of direct war violence.
 In total, 4,028 death sentences were passed in the Royal Italian Army whereas 2,967 were issued absentia where 750 were followed through and completed and 311 were not.

 World War I

 The Royal Italian Army's first experience with modern warfare was in World War I, from 1915-1918.
-The war was fought mostly on the Italian Front in Northern Italy, costing the Italian Army serious casualties, including 246,133 killed, 946,640 wounded, 569,210 captured and 70,656 missing.
+The war was fought mostly on the Italian Front in Northern Italy, costing the Italian Army serious casualties, including 246.133 killed, 946.640 wounded, 569.210 captured and 70.656 missing.
 The Italian 35th Division served on the Macedonian Front as part of the Allied Army of the Orient.

-Some Italian divisions were also sent to the Western Front.
-In 1918, Italian troops saw intense combat during the German spring offensive.
+Some Italian divisions were also sent to the Western Front in France as part of the II Army Corps, under the command of Major General Alberico Albricci.

-Italian soldiers also saw action in campaigns against the Ottoman Empire in Africa and the Middle East such as in the Senussi campaign.
+Italian soldiers also saw action in campaigns against the Ottoman Empire in Africa and the Middle East such as in the Senussi campaign, a direct consequence of the recent occupation of Libya by Italian forces following the Italo-Turkish War of 1911-1912.

-Overall, the Royal Italian Army suffered 460,000 to 709,000 killed and 947,000 to 1,050,000 wounded during World War I.
+Overall, the Royal Italian Army suffered 460.000 to 709.000 killed and 947.000 to 1.050.000 wounded during World War I.